2/15/23

 ***Dave (1993 rent) Love, politics and impersonations.
 Directed by Ivan Reitman, written by Gary Ross, and starring Kevin Kline and Sigourney Weaver.
 Frank Langella, Kevin Dunn, Laura Linney, Ving Rhames, Charles Grodin, and Ben Kingsley appear in supporting roles.

-**New in Town (2009 rent) starring Renée Zellweger, Harry Connick Jr., and Siobhan Fallon Hogan.
+**New in Town (2009 Peacock) starring Renée Zellweger, Harry Connick Jr., and Siobhan Fallon Hogan.

-***Return to Me (2000 rent) directed by Bonnie Hunt and starring David Duchovny and Minnie Driver.
+***Return to Me (2000 Prime Video) directed by Bonnie Hunt and starring David Duchovny and Minnie Driver.

-**The Wedding Date (2005 rent) starring Debra Messing, Dermot Mulroney, and Amy Adams.
+**The Wedding Date (2005 Prime Video) starring Debra Messing, Dermot Mulroney, and Amy Adams.
 Based on the 2002 novel Asking for Trouble by Elizabeth Young.

-****Michael (1996 on HBO max) directed by Nora Ephron.
+****Michael (1996 rent) directed by Nora Ephron.
 Stars John Travolta, Andie MacDowell, William Hurt, Bob Hoskins, Joey Lauren Adams, and Robert Pastorelli

-**Grumpy Old Men (1993 on HBO max) starring Jack Lemmon, Walter Matthau, Ann-Margret, Burgess Meredith, Daryl Hannah, Kevin Pollak, Ossie Davis and Buck Henry.
+**Grumpy Old Men (1993 rent) starring Jack Lemmon, Walter Matthau, Ann-Margret, Burgess Meredith, Daryl Hannah, Kevin Pollak, Ossie Davis and Buck Henry.

-**The American President (1995 on Hulu or rent) written by Aaron Sorkin.
-Micheal Douglas and Annette Bening.
+**The American President (1995 rent) written by Aaron Sorkin.
+Michael Douglas and Annette Benning.
 Martin Sheen, Michael J. Fox and Richard Dreyfuss star in supporting roles.

 **Under the Tuscan Sun (2003 rent) directed by Audrey Wells and starring Diane Lane.
 Based on Frances Mayes’ 1996 memoir of the same name.